-Nurses Were Promised $10k a Week to Serve in NY Hospitals.
+Nurses Were Promised $10K a Week to Serve in NY Hospitals.
 They Say It Was a “Classic Bait and Switch.”

 She was later offered a third alternative, “in a COVID overflow intensive care unit”—an assignment that came via a text message from the hospital’s chief resident, who informed recipients they “could not question assignments and must be flexible.”
 When she told Krucial staff members she lacked experience for the jobs offered to her, she says she was told: “There were only hospital assignments, and she would have to take one or demobilize,” the suit alleges.
 She decided to return home later that day.

 The third plaintiff, Alexis Allen, says she was similarly offered various assignments that she was not trained for.
-Taking such jobs might potentially violate the Alabama Nursing Board Administrative Code rules that could nullify her license.
+Taking such jobs might potentially violate the Alabama Board of Nursing Administrative Code rules that could nullify her license.
 When Allen, a nurse practitioner who specializes in family care, arrived at the New Yorker Hotel, where Krucial was housing some of its recruits, she alleges that she expected to work as an outpatient care worker.
 Quickly, she discovered that nurse practitioners—despite being hired by the hundreds by Krucial—often spent days in the hotel without assignments.
 Hospitals weren’t in need of practitioners but of nurses trained for ICU and emergency room work.
 When hospital personnel from Bellevue Hospital in Midtown Manhattan asked the unassigned practitioners if they’d work as registered nurses, most “would not agree…because they were repeatedly told not to do so by Krucial,” the suit says.

-The plaintiffs say they are now worried they, along with their families, may have been exposed to the virus.
-According to a blog post written by their lawyer Gregory Antollino, workers contracted by Krucial weren’t screened for COVID or quarantined after returning home from their assignments.
+The plaintiffs say they are now worried that they, along with their families, may have been exposed to the virus.
+According to a blog post written by their lawyer Gregory Antollino, workers contracted by Krucial weren’t screened for COVID-19 or quarantined after returning home from their assignments.
 “Many of the traveling nurses developed symptoms, and–without quarantining or testing them for COVID, [Krucial] sent them on packed planes where, if exposed, [they] could infect other passengers,” Antollino writes.
 In the suit, the plaintiffs demand “an injunction preventing Krucial from placing staff showing symptoms of COVID on airplanes without quarantine or testing.”
-Two other nurses, who contracted with Krucial, but are not party to the suit, told Mother Jones that they weren’t screened for COVID by Krucial before beginning work.
+Two other nurses, who contracted with Krucial, but are not party to the suit, told Mother Jones that they weren’t screened for COVID-19 by Krucial before beginning work.

 In his post, Antollino also writes,